Héctor Babenco: Career

 His first solo feature film as a director was O Rei da Noite (King of the Night) (1975), starring Paulo José and Marília Pêra.

 Babenco had an international success with Pixote – A lei do mais fraco (1981).
 It concerns Brazil's abandoned children.
 In the words of E. Ruby Rich while it concerns "a pair of boys who form a symbiotic sexual union", the film cannot "be held up as an example of how gay desire can be depicted, given its sensationalistic and sordid treatment of gay sex as accommodation, substitution, and punishment".
 The film featured impressive work of young actor Fernando Ramos da Silva, 10 years old at the time, who was discovered in the suburbs of São Paulo.
 The film received numerous prizes, including nomination for Best Foreign Film at the 1982 Golden Globes Awards.

 For Kiss of the Spider Woman (1985), Babenco was nominated for the Academy Award for Best Director, the first Latin American to be nominated in this category.

 He directed some of the most respected American actors of his time, including William Hurt, John Lithgow, Raul Julia, Jack Nicholson, Meryl Streep, Tom Berenger, Daryl Hannah, Aidan Quinn and Kathy Bates.

 In 2012 Babenco was part of the jury in the 34th Moscow International Film Festival.

 His last film was My Hindu Friend (2016), which stars Willem Dafoe.
 It recounts the story of a film director close to death.

 Personal life

-In 2010, Barbenco married actress Bárbara Paz.
+In 2010, Babenco married actress Bárbara Paz.
 He was previously married to Xuxa Lopes and Raquel Arnaud.
 He was the father of two daughters, Janka Babenco and Myra Arnaud Babenco, from his previous marriages, and also had two grandchildren.

+Babenco is depicted in the 2019 Bárbara Paz's documentary film Babenco: Tell Me When I Die.